Why We Choose Profit at 37signals

-The Basecamp Company Handbook is worth checking out.
+The 37signals Employee Handbook is worth checking out.
 It explains how we’re structured, how we define titles and roles, our full benefits package, our company values, the responsibilities of individual contributors, managers, and executives, and other essential bits.

 Our books go into great detail about how we see the world, how we run our business differently, how we make decisions, and how we stand apart.
 Each book is tight and short so you can finish them an afternoon.
 After all, you have work to do, too.